Build Muscle With Strengthening Exercises

 - Exhale when pushing against the weight or resistance.

 - Inhale when there is little or no resistance.

 How Quickly Do Resistance Exercises Work?

-Allow about two weeks for your muscles to get used to resistance exercise.
-During this time, allow for a day or two off for rest after training.
-It's during the "rest period" that your muscles strengthen.
-If you work out daily, you will end up exhausted and sore, increasing the risk of injury, strains, and sprains.
+It takes about 2 weeks for your muscles to get used to resistance exercise.
+During this time, allow for a day or two off for rest after training, even when your body is used to the exercise.

 If you stick with your strengthening program, within a few weeks you'll start to feel stronger, have better posture, and have noticeable muscle definition.